Part 1: Top 6 e-Commerce fears and how to ease the fears of online shopping

 • Payment gateway logos, which show that customers would be able to pay for their purchases easily.
 The customers will feel save and less worried to shop at your site since these logos are trusted.

-• Include a Secure Sockets Layer (SSL) button and a privacy policy so that the online shoppers know that their details will be safe.
+• Include a Secure Sockets Layer (SSL) button and a privacy policy so that online shoppers know that their details will be safe.

-• Logo from external accreditors who say it’s safe to shop on your site, for example PCI-DSS compliance.
-The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards designed to ensure that all companies that accept, process, store or transmit credit card information maintain a secure environment.
+• Logo from external accreditors who say it’s safe to shop on your site, for example, PCI Dss compliance.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards designed to ensure that all companies that accept, process, store, or transmit credit card information maintain a secure environment.

-3. Is there anyone I can talk to?
+Fear 3: Is there anyone I can talk to?

 e-Commerce sites run the risk of giving an impersonal service approach rather than the traditional customer service approach.

-The sales person should be involved here as customers need someone to answer their queries, or recommend suitable products.
+The salesperson should be involved here as customers need someone to answer their queries or recommend suitable products.

 Ways to overcome this fear